dstuecken/sshfs-gui/README.md

   - SSHFS console utility by Takayama Fumihiko at pqrs.org

+### Credits

-This is a fork of https://code.google.com/p/sshfs-gui/
+Note that this is a fork of https://code.google.com/p/sshfs-gui/, which unfortunately is not hosted on github.